emqx/emqx-docs/en_US/getting-started/log.md

 ```

 ## Log trace
-EMQ X Broker supports filtering logs for ClientID or Topic and outputting to files.
+EMQX Broker supports filtering logs for ClientID or Topic and outputting to files.
 Before using the log tracing function, the primary log level must be set to debug:

 ```bash
 $ emqx_ctl log primary-level debug